Policy Optimization over General State and Action Spaces: Policy Mirror Descent

 Now taking expectation of the above inequality w.r.t. $s \sim \nu^*$, applying~\cref{lem:monotonicity}, and using the definition of $f$ in \eqnok{eq:MDPNLP}, we then obtain

 which clearly implies \eqnok{eq:PMD_linear_rate} after rearranging the terms. \end{proof}

 In view of~\cref{the:PMD_linear}, the PMD method will exhibit a linear rate of convergence if the advantage function is convex w.r.t. $a \in \cA$.
 This result generalizes the previous linear rate of convergence for the PMD method in the tabular setting to more general problems.
-The following result further shows that this algorithm can possibly converge to a stationary point of problem~\eqnok{eq:MDPNLP} when $\mu_d < 0$. \edits{We refer to $\pi_k$ as a \textit{stationary point} at state $s$ when the derivative $\nabla_\pi V^\pi(s)$, whenever it exists (e.g.~\eqnok{eq:policy_gradient}), is small.}
+Our next result supplies convergence guarantees when $\mu_d < 0$, which will be discussed in more detail after the proof.